NSLS2/epics-rpm-config/README.md

 Next, run the build in order to get an EPICS installation on your system:

 ```
-# This is only necessary the first time, it will install any required yum/dnf packages
+# This is only necessary the first time, it will install any required yum/dnf packages.
+Run with root/sudo/dzdo as needed
-./dependencyInstall.sh
+sudo ./dependencyInstall.sh

-mkdir build
-mkdir install
-cd installSynApps
-./installCLI.py -c .. -b ../build -i ../install -p -f -y
+# This will install epics into the `INSTALL` directory.
+You can also use `make rpm` which will perform the local install and also generate an RPM
+make localinstall
 ```

-You may also add the `-d` flag to the `installCLI` call to have the tool print debug messages.
-On a system with memory constraints, add the `-t #` flag to the command as well, where `#` is the number of threads you wish to use.
-Without this flag, the build will use as many threads as it can, which will accelerate the build process, but may use up to 12 GB of memory at peak.
-Once the build/installation is finished, you should see the typical EPICS packaging flat structure in `install`, and a folder-per-module structure in `build`.

 ### Adding a Module